 IBE courses are for personal enrichment.
 As such, they are not offered for college credit.
-However, you can work toward several levels of achievement.
-Participants receive a certificate of completion for each unit.
-In addition, the following categories of recognition are available:

-Continuing Education Units (CEUs) are also available for each IBE course.
+Continuing Education Units (CEUs) are available for each IBE course.
 The Continuing Education Unit (CEU) is a measurement that documents participation in non-academic-credit continuing education programs.
 BJU offers 2 kinds of CEUs for participation in IBE courses:

 - Standard CEU: One standard CEU equals ten contact hours (50 to 60 minutes of instruction).
 When appropriate, a fractional part of a standard CEU may be awarded, but not less than 0.1 (1 hour equals .1 CEU).
 A transcript is available for standard CEUs.
 Most employers and licensing/accrediting bodies use the standard CEU definition.
 If you request a standard CEU transcript, a transcript of all of the BJU CEU activities in which you have participated will be sent.

 - ACSI CEU: One Association of Christian Schools International (ACSI) CEU equals 6 to 11 contact hours.
 Only whole numbers may be awarded (e.g., 1, 2, 3, etc.).
 A certificate is available for ACSI certification.
 If you request an ACSI CEU, a certificate for only the course/activity that you indicate will be sent.